Skip to main content

 In adults, vitamin D deficiency can cause tiredness and general aches and pains of various degrees of severity in the ribs, lower back, hips, pelvis, thighs, shin bones and feet.
 Hairline fractures - a small crack or bruise on the bone - can happen.

-Osteoporosis is a progressive condition that effects the elderly population the worst.
+Osteoporosis affects older people the most.
 Age UK warns of the dangers of poor vitamin D levels in the over-50s.
-It is thought that more than 1 in 2 women and 1 in 9 men in this age group will break a bone due to osteoporosis5.
-PHE and NICE also warn that there's an increased risk of falls in older people, which can result in serious injury.
+It is thought that more than 1 in 2 women and 1 in 9 men in this age group will break a bone due to osteoporosis.
+PHE and NICE also warn that there's a higher likelihood of falls in older people, which can result in serious injury.

 What makes someone more at risk?

-There are a few factors that put people more at risk of vitamin D deficiency.
+There are a few factors that increase your chance of vitamin D deficiency.
 Porter outlines the groups in the UK most likely to be affected:

-• Children and adolescents who spend little time playing outside.
+• Children and younger people who spend little time playing outside.

 • Pregnant and breastfeeding women.